CEMPD/VERDI/doc/User_Manual/VERDI_ch03.md

 VERDI Installation Instructions
 ===============================

 <span id="_Toc197166117" class="anchor"><span id="_Toc292295001" class="anchor"></span></span>This chapter provides instructions for installing VERDI 2.0 on a variety of computer platforms.
-The supporting libraries required by VERDI are included in the installation, along with a version of the JRE 7 for your convenience.
-If you already have JRE 7 installed on your computer, you will not need to uninstall it and you can choose to use that one.
+The supporting libraries required by VERDI are included in the installation, along with a version of the OpenJDK for your convenience.

 VERDI 2.0 is distributed as a zip or gzip file, as appropriate, for each of the following supported platforms:

--   64-bit Windows 8
+-   64-bit Windows 10

 -   64-bit Linux